fhdm-dev/scoppy/README.md

 ### 2. Install the firmware onto your Pico

-Download the firmware onto your computer.
-It is here: [pico-scoppy-v10.uf2](https://fhdm-dev.github.io/downloads/scoppy-pico-v10.uf2).
-Alternatively you can [build the uf2 file](https://github.com/fhdm-dev/scoppy-pico) from the sources.

-Press the bootsel button on your Pico and connect it to your computer.
-Copy the uf2 file onto your Pico.
-The onboard LED should start blinking.
+[Download the firmware](https://oscilloscope.fhdm.xyz/wiki/Installation-&-Getting-Started) and copy it to your Pico or Pico W.

 ### 3. Connect the Pico to your Phone/Tablet
+If you have a Pico W and want to connect via WiFi then see [Getting started with the Pico W](https://oscilloscope.fhdm.xyz/wiki/Getting-started-with-the-Pico-W).

-Attach the OTG adapter/cable to the USB input of the Android device.
+To connect via USB attach the OTG adapter/cable to the USB input of the Android device.
 The other end attaches to the USB cable you have connected to your Pico.
 Once connected, Android will probably ask you to allow Scoppy permission to use the USB device.

 ### 4. Start Scoppying!
 Attach the +ve output of your signal source to GPIO26 of the Pico and the ground to gnd.
 This will allow you to measure signals between 0V and 3.3V.
 Of course the signal voltage should be within the allowed range of the ADC pins of the RP2040.
 See section 5.2.3 of the RP2040 Datasheet for more information.
 For Channel 2, connect the signal to GPIO27.